huntforhomesaz/cleanout2closing-site/content/guides/assisted-living-move-tucson-what-happens-to-the-house.md

 I do:

-- Help you see options for the house in Tucson in the context of your parentâ€™s move.
+- Help you see options for the house in Tucson in the context of your parent's move.
 - Walk and document the property with photos and simple summaries.
 - Coordinate cleanout, donation, movers, and basic vendors.
 - Guide pricing and sale strategy in the Tucson market.